 1/4 tsp. pepper

 Saute bacon or salt pork in dutch oven until browned.

 Add onions and celery and cook until softened, about 5 minutes.

 Add garlic and cook another minute or two.

 *If you want a thicker chowder, add flour and cook another minute to combine.
 Gradually stir in clam juice and wine and cook, stirring constantly until slightly thickened.
 If you prefer a thinner chowder, you can skip the flour.
 Mashing the potatoes a bit once they’re cooked will thicken the chowder some.

 Add thyme, bay leaves, celery seed, salt, pepper and diced potatoes.
 Bring liquid to a boil, reduce heat, cover and simmer until potatoes are tender, about 15-20 minutes.

 Add clams, cream and butter, heat through.
 Adjust seasoning to taste with salt and pepper.
 I even like to add smoked paprika, but that’s totally optional.

-Garnish with a sprinkle of chopped parsley, if desired.
+Garnish with a sprinkle of chopped chives and thyme, if desired.